JayVora-SerpentCS/Community_Portal/cp_membership/README.rst

 Description
 -----------
-* A member create Membership details.
+* A member can create Membership details.

 Usage
 =====
 How to use it:
-	A member's create a Membership details then afre view in website.
+	A member can create a Membership details then after view in website.

 Bug Tracker